-We are launching the first wave of surveys in June 2016, and you are invited to participate!
+You are invited to participate in the survey!
 As a participant, you will be surveyed over time on various career management and quality of work-life topics.
 It will focus on gender, diversity, and flexible work arrangement initiatives offered by their employer and the perception of their organization’s culture on diversity and work/life balance.
 Finally, the survey assesses respondents’ career advancement and factors that may facilitate or derail their career progress.
 We are looking forward to the valuable information from this survey that will help members and their employers make their organizations the best places to work.

 Topics of Research

 Topics include but are not limited to: